Why are prisons overcrowded?

 When a prison is asked to accommodate more people than it is designed to hold, it piles more pressure on people working there and makes it harder to meet the needs of people living there.

-In October 2023, the Ministry of Justice confirmed that it had stopped all “non-essential maintenance work” because prisons were simply too crowded to allow for the closure of cells that such work would entail.
+Being stuck in an overcrowded cell for 23 hours a day with nothing to do is even harder in prisons where physical conditions are terrible.
+In October 2023, the MoJ confirmed that it had stopped all “non-essential maintenance work” because prisons were simply too crowded to allow for the closure of cells that such work would entail.
+We are not aware of this work yet restarting.

 Worse still, official inspection reports reveal that people are being placed in cells that are not fit for purpose.